Player Protection & Safety

 We use this information to monitor industry practices and take action where necessary.

-If a Competition is Causing You Stress
+If a Competition is Causing You Stress, worry, or difficulty